rajeshgaikwad/dotfiles/README.markdown

 ## About

-These include some helpful shortcuts and settings and uses [my own fork of oh-my-zsh](https://github.com/rajeshgaikwad/oh-my-zsh)
+These include some helpful shortcuts and settings and uses [fork of oh-my-zsh](https://github.com/rajeshgaikwad/oh-my-zsh)